HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-pin_memory                               Yes      Yes      No        No       Yes       Yes      Yes    torch.Tensor pow                                      Yes      Yes      Yes       No       No        No       No     torch.Tensor pow\_                                    Yes      Yes      Yes       No       No        No       No     torch.Tensor prod                                     Yes      Yes      Yes       No       No        No       No     torch.Tensor put\_                                    Yes      Yes      Yes       No       No        No       No     torch.Tensor random\_                                 Yes      Yes      Yes       No       Yes       Yes      Yes    torch.Tensor reciprocal                               Yes      Yes      Yes       No       No        No       No     torch.Tensor
+pin_memory                               Yes      Yes      No        No       Yes       Yes      Yes    torch.Tensor pow                                      Yes      Yes      Yes       No       No        No       No     torch.Tensor pow\_                                    Yes      Yes      Yes       No       No        No       No     torch.Tensor prod                                     Yes      Yes      Yes       Yes      No        No       No     torch.Tensor put\_                                    Yes      Yes      Yes       No       No        No       No     torch.Tensor random\_                                 Yes      Yes      Yes       No       Yes       Yes      Yes    torch.Tensor reciprocal                               Yes      Yes      Yes       No       No        No       No     torch.Tensor